 A Brief History of Buddhism in Tuva

-In 1914, there were 28 khure, and if smaller ones are counted, then 44 in total, with about 4,000 lamas and khuvaraks (pupils living in the khure and wearing robes).
+In 1914, when Tuva was annexed by Russia, there were 28 khure, and if smaller ones are counted, then 44 in total, with about 4,000 lamas and khuvaraks (Mong. quvaraγ, pupils living in the khure and wearing robes).
 About half of the khuvaraks were not monks but merely laypeople living in the villages, who would join the monks in the khure for rituals and on festival days.
-All of the khure were Gelug.
+All the khure were Gelug.
 The monks wore Tibetan robes during the pujas and Mongolian style monks’ deel while outside.
-Many genyen, getsul and gelongs were married, with some getting married even after having become gelongs.
+Many genyen (laymen), getsul (novice monks) and gelongs (full monks) were married, with some getting married even after having become gelongs.

-There were well-educated monks in only two Chadansky Khure, the best of which went on to Mongolia and Tibet for further training.
-There was a Tsan-nyi Datsang for debate, as well as a Manba one for medicine and even a Kalachakra one at Upper Chadansky.
+There were well-educated monks in only the two Chadansky Khure, the best of whom went on to Mongolia and Tibet for further training.
+There was a Tsannyi Datsang for debate, as well as a Manba one for medicine and even a Kalachakra one at Upper Chadansky.
 The Kalachakra lineage came from Mongolia, from where it had derived from the Namgyal Datsang at the Potala in Lhasa.
 Highly educated lamas also came directly from Tibet to help establish the Kalachakra Khure.
 Astrology was also studied.
-The yigcha, or monastic textbook, followed was that of Kunkhyen Jamyang Shepa as in Gomang, Labrang Tashikyil, Kalmykia and a good part of Mongolia and Buryatia.
-Texts were printed at both the Upper and Lower Chadansky khures, and the page numbers were often in Chinese, indicating that they probably copied woodblocks printed in Mongolia or China.
+The yigcha (monastic textbook) followed was that of Kunkhyen Jamyang Shepa as in Gomang, Labrang Tashikyil, Kalmykia and a good part of Mongolia and Buryatia.
+Texts were printed at both the Upper and Lower Chadansky Khures, and the page numbers were often in Chinese, indicating that they probably copied woodblocks printed in Mongolia or China.
 As in Mongolia, Transbaikalia and Kalmykia, in Tuva there was no tradition of nuns.

 The Collapse of the Qing Dynasty and the Founding of Tannu Tuva